MonJamp/revengeMusic/README.md

 # revengeMusic

-A command line music program for linux, presently its just a prototype so I can practice system programming; the idea is to make it work well with i3 window manager how ever it may go on to have a gui like rofi.
+Written in C++

+A command line music program for linux,
+Designed not to play two tracks at once and to be easily used in shell programs, this way key shortcuts and option flags could allow a user to find a creative uses, I intend to release a gui mode and sound file search and create a music program with similar implementation to rofi.

 best case scenario is to mod rofi to play music files